 If you have followed the official street naming and numbering process to register your property then you shouldn't experience any problems.
 However if you haven't registered your property because you didn't know you had to, or didn't like the address we issued, then you could find yourself in a spot of bother.

-No other organisation has statutory responsibilities or powers to name, number, rename or renumber a property, but occasionally Royal Mail and Ordnance Survey do add addresses to their database or basemap if they see a new property while they out on the ground, and this is where anomolies occur.
+No other organisation has statutory responsibilities or powers to name, number, rename or renumber a property, but occasionally Royal Mail and Ordnance Survey do add addresses to their database or basemap if they see a new property while they are out on the ground, and this is where anomolies occur.

 Your official address is always the one held by us, so If your address is wrong on our database, but correct on Royal Mail and/or other websites then you are probably using the wrong address.